SICKAG/sick_tdc-x-developers-documentation/application-examples/Flow-Based-Monitoring/README.md

 }
 ```

 ### InfluxDB Dashboard configuration

 InfluxDB also offers very quick dashboard configuration so one will be demonstrated here.
-Access InfluxDB UI on port 8086, go to Dashboards tab and click on **create dashboard** button, choose new dashboard, then click on **add cell**.
+Access InfluxDB UI on port 8086, go to Dashboards tab and click on ```create dashboard``` button, choose new dashboard, then click on ```add cell```

 Instead of creating new one, you can import the dashboard created for this example, download it from [here](/application-examples/Flow-Based-Monitoring/src/influxdb_dashboard.json).
 For this example we will use Gauge chart which will nicely represent x, y and z values.